iampenuel/Stay-In-Or-Get-Hacked-Bot/README.md

-# Stay-In-Or-Get-Hacked! - Lifestlye Advisor Bot
+# Stay-In-Or-Get-Hacked! - Lifestyle Advisor Bot

 ## 📝 Description
 A terminal-based Python program that helps users decide how to spend their day…